microchip-pic-avr-examples/avrdb-opamp-mindi-differential-amplifier/README.md

 # Getting started with Mindi® simulation and AVR®DB microcontrollers
 This guide will get you up and running with simulating the analog OPAMP module in AVR DB family devices using the Mindi simulation tool.
 ## Configuration: Differential Amplifier
-The differential amplifier opamp configuration outputs the amplified difference between two signals.
+The differential amplifier op amp configuration outputs the amplified difference between two signals.
 The amplification can be configured by setting the feedback divider.

 ![Differential Amplifier](images/configuration.png)